DrTTom/EasyData/README.md

 ## Separate programming tasks for teaching

 Following tasks can be given to students or applicants as exercise or test.
 Do not give the example implementation, obviously.

 **Tokenizer (Iterator, Scanner, regular expressions)**

-Provide  class 'de.tautenhahn.easydata.TestTokenizer', let the student write a class 'Tokenizer' which passes that test.
+Provide class 'de.tautenhahn.easydata.tokenizer.TestTokenizer', let the student write a class 'Tokenizer' which passes that test.
 An experienced programmer should be able to develop a good idea how to do that in less than an hour or write the class in about two hours.

 **Data Access (recursion, generic types, data structures, Stream)**

 Discuss the task of accessing parts of a data structure to include into a document.
 The student shall

 - define which data types to support
-- write appropriate unit tests in class 'de.tautenhahn.easydata.TestAccessibleData'
+- write appropriate unit tests in class 'de.tautenhahn.easydata.engine.TestAccessibleData'
 - write a class which is able to access collections and String values by attribute path in a complex data structure

 **Parsing (reading source code, design pattern, class hierarchy)**

 Provide whole project except ResolverFactory and *Tag-Classes.
-Focus on test 'de.tautenhahn.easydata.TestDataIntoTemplate'.
+Focus on test ' de.tautenhahn.easydata.TestDataIntoTemplate'.
 This is a more complex task which is useful to access the programming and communication skills of an applicant.
 Discuss possible classes, do not expect an implemented working solution in a few hours.

 **DOCX (ZIP handling, integration, DOCX specification)**

 Provide whole project except DocxAdapter.
 The student shall find out what file inside the DOCX must be handled and how to unpack and pack the ZIP.
 Discuss security issues with ZIP handling.

+# Version History

+## 2.0.0

+- divided core and cli project
+- re-organized packaging
+- core project no longer depend on GSON

+When migrating from 1.x.x, change package of AccessibleData.
+To instanciate AccessibleDate form a JSON content, use whatever JSON parser your project already has.